STEELISI/Puppeteer/README.md

         # Perform actions selected by the puppeteer.
         do_actions(actions)
     else:
-        # No more messges.
+        # No more messages.
 End this conversation.
         break
 ```